-Contact with bodily fluids such as blood, mucus, saliva, urine, and feces is responsible for the transmission of Ebola.
-For instance, a person with a cut on their arm who touches the bodily fluids of an infected individual will contract the virus.
+Contact with blood, mucus, saliva, urine, or feces is responsible for the transmission of Ebola.
+For instance, a person with a cut on their arm who touches the bodily fluids of an infected individual may contract the virus.
 The bodily fluids of animals such as fruit bats, monkeys, or chimpanzees can also carry the virus.
 People with the virus but no symptoms are not contagious.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.